adarnimrod/template/README.rst

 Release requires `Pipenv <https://docs.pipenv.org>`_.
-To bump the version run :code:`pipenv run bumpversion major|minor|patch` to update the version and git commit and tag.
-Then run :code:`pipenv run upload` to upload the new version to PyPI and :code:`git push --follow-tags` to push the git commit and tag.
+To bump the version run :code:`pipenv run bumpversion major|minor|patch` to update the version and git commit and tag the changes, then run :code:`git push --follow-tags` to push the git commit and tag.
+The GitLab CI will then build and upload a release to PyPI.
+To manually upload to PyPI run :code:`pipenv run build` to build the Python package and :code:`pipenv run upload -s dist/*` to upload a signed version.

 License
 -------